Tellusant/docs/articles-posts/hypothesis-validation.md

 Various measures of confirmation have been proposed, though none has resolved all conceptual difficulties.
 Still, the central idea endures: evidence can accumulate in favor of a hypothesis in a structured, even if imperfectly defined, way—offering a middle ground between strict falsification and uncritical acceptance.

 >Again truly useful.
-Instead and black and white, it indrocuces shades of gray.
-General manager can understand this.
+Instead of black and white, it indrocuces shades of gray.
+General managers can understand this.

 ## Inference to the Best Explanation
 Inference to the Best Explanation shifts the focus from testing single hypotheses to comparing multiple candidates.
 A hypothesis is accepted not because it has survived falsification, but because it explains the evidence better than its rivals—through scope, coherence, simplicity, or depth.

-This is the logic often used implicitly in science: when several models fit the data, we prefer the one that makes the most sense of it.
+This is the logic often used implicitly in science: when several models fit the data, we prefer the one that makes the most sense of it and is parsimonious.
 It is less formal than Bayesianism, but often more aligned with real scientific judgment.

 >We often work with companies and say "this is closer to the truth than what you had before.
 It does does mean it is true, but you are better off with this than with you had before".
 Example: *income elasticity used to be pegged to 1.2x GDP growth.
 We suggest making it dependent on the category's stage of development.
 It now ranges from 0.1 to 1.4.
 A much more realistic view, don't you think?*